 I discovered a few things early in my painting journey that have helped me keep my brush choices simple.
 Perhaps they can help you too.
 (It should be noted that I prefer to paint wet-into-wet whenever possible, so that has influenced my brush decisions.)

-Stiff vs. Soft: One thing I learned is the difference between stiff bristle brushes and softer sable or mongoose brushes.
+One thing I learned is the difference between stiff bristle brushes and softer synthetic brushes.
 Bristle brushes offer more durability and can put up with a bit of abuse.
 They’re great for filling in large areas quickly and for scrubbing, scribbling and scumbling.
 Softer brushes tend to be more fragile and must be treated with more care.
 They excel in smooth paint application, glazing and softening effects.

 - filling in large areas with the wide flat side